 How Traditional Banks Compare: The TD Example

-We’re including TD not because it’s one of the best options for most families — it isn’t — but because it’s where a lot of Canadian families currently bank.
-Understanding the comparison is useful.
+We’re including TD not because it’s one of the best options for most families — it isn’t — but because it’s where a lot of Canadian families currently bank, and understanding the comparison makes the decision clearer.

 How to Choose the Right Bank Account for Your Family

 There’s no single right answer — the best account depends on how your family actually uses your money.
-Here’s a simple way to think through it:
+Here’s a direct decision guide:

 Switching Banks: What It Actually Looks Like

-Step 3: Move your pre-authorized debits — Pull up your last 2–3 months of bank statements and list every automatic payment (insurance, utilities, gym, streaming, phone).
+Pull up your last 2–3 months of bank statements and list every automatic payment — insurance, utilities, gym, streaming, phone.
 Update each one with your new banking info.
-This is the most time-consuming part — budget 30–45 minutes.
+This is the most time-consuming step: budget 30–45 minutes.

-Step 4: Leave the old account open briefly — Keep it active with a small balance for 30–60 days to catch anything you missed.
+Keep it active with a small balance for 30–60 days to catch anything you missed.
 Then close it.
+The FCAC’s step-by-step switching guide explains what consumer protections apply during this process.

 The Bottom Line

-The best bank account for your family isn’t necessarily the one with the highest promotional rate — it’s the one that fits how you actually bank, charges you nothing to do it, and grows your savings in the background without you having to think about it.
+The best bank account for your family isn’t necessarily the one with the highest promotional rate — it’s the one that fits how you actually bank, charges you nothing to do it, and grows your savings in the background without requiring constant attention.

-For most Canadian families, the answer involves at least one no-fee digital account.
+For most Canadian families, that means at least one no-fee digital account.
 If you’re paying monthly fees right now, Simplii or Tangerine is the easiest first move.
 If growing your savings is the goal, EQ Bank or Neo offer the strongest everyday rates without any promotional fine print.
 If budgeting and spending tools matter, Tangerine is in a class of its own.
 And if you’re in the Wealthsimple ecosystem, adding the Cash account makes everything simpler.

 The average family that makes this kind of switch saves $300–$400 in the first year through eliminated fees and better savings interest.
 That’s money that stays with your family — and it compounds from there.